About the Workshop

 Richard L. Segal, PT, PhD, FAPTA (Principal Investigator)

 Dr. Segal has over 25 years of experience carrying out rehabilitation oriented Neuroscience research on motor control and spinal circuits.
 He has mentored many professional students, pre-doctoral students, post-doctoral students and junior faculty members during his career including many in rehabilitation sciences.
-He served as a mentor for the past 9 years for the ERRIS intensive grant writing workshops with numerous mentees successfully attaining extramural funding following the workshop.
-He is currently responsible for promoting Rehabilitation Engineering research and training in the Research Triangle region of North Carolina through his role as co-Interim Director of the UNC-NCSU Rehabilitation Engineering Center.
+He served as a mentor for the past 10 years for the intensive grant writing workshops (first ERRIS and now TIGRR) with numerous mentees successfully attaining extramural funding following the workshop.
+He was responsible for promoting Rehabilitation Engineering research and training in the Research Triangle region of North Carolina through his role as co-Interim Director of the UNC-NCSU Rehabilitation Engineering Center and is now continuing promoting rehabilitation research at the Medical University of South Carolina (MUSC) as Chair of the Department of Health Professions.

 Daniel Corcos, PhD (Co-PI and Chair of Curriculum Committee)